mynkq7/Cybersecurity-Knowledge-Base/docs/Network  /Network_and_wireless.md

 # Network Vulnerabilities

-Networks often suffers from common vulnerabilities like:
+Networks often suffer from common vulnerabilities such as:
-- Weak password
+- Weak passwords
 - Misconfiguration
-- Outdated Systems
+- Outdated systems

 ---

-## Man in the Middle Attacks
+## Man-in-the-Middle (MITM) Attacks

-Man in the middle attacks allows an hacker to:
+A Man-in-the-Middle attack allows an attacker to:
-- eavedrop
+- Eavesdrop on communication
-- Alter Messages
+- Alter or manipulate messages between two parties

 ---

-## Denial of Services
+## Denial of Service (DoS)

-Attacker can overwhelm the server with the large number of traffic which server is capable of hence making it inaccisble
+In a Denial of Service attack, an attacker overwhelms a server with more traffic than it can handle, making the service unavailable to legitimate users.

 ---

 # Wireless Protocols and Attacks

 ## Wi-Fi Security Protocols
-- WPA 2
+- **WPA2**
-- WPA 3
+- **WPA3**

-Are commonly used protocols that helps protect wireless data
+These are commonly used protocols that help protect wireless data from unauthorized access.

 ---

 ## Evil Twin Attack

-An attacker can create a fake wifi network pretending as its legitimate to collect data from unsuspicious users
+In an Evil Twin attack, an attacker creates a fake Wi-Fi network that appears legitimate in order to collect data from unsuspecting users.

 ---

 ## WPS Vulnerabilities

-Wifi protected has vulnerabilities that can be exploited by attacker to gain unauthorise acess to the network
+Wi-Fi Protected Setup (WPS) contains vulnerabilities that can be exploited by attackers to gain unauthorized access to a wireless network.

 ---

 # Securing the Network

 ## Firewall
-- Monitors all inbound and outbond traffic (what is comming in and whats going out?)
+- Monitors all inbound and outbound traffic (what is coming in and going out)
-- All networks have firewalls to protect the network
+- Used to protect networks from unauthorized access

-### Some examples of firewall companies
+### Examples of Firewall Vendors
-- paul Alto
+- Palo Alto Networks
 - Cisco
-- Pfsense
+- pfSense

 ---

 ## Regular Updates

-Keeping all software and firmware is crucial for securing networks against vulnerabilities that a hacker can exploit
+Keeping software and firmware up to date is crucial for securing networks against vulnerabilities that attackers can exploit.

 ---

 ## Strong Password Policies
-- Creating strong passwords and regularly changing them significantly enhance network security
+- Creating strong passwords and changing them regularly enhances network security
-- prone to bruteforce
+- Weak passwords are prone to brute-force attacks

 ---